-Census records contain a lot of information that we can use to help build our family tree.
+You can find an awful lot of information from census records.
 They can tell us where our ancestors came from, where they lived, their occupation, their marriage details and so much more.
-In this post I will share with you what you can learn from the 1940 census records.
-So please read on.

 Contained within the 1940 census records are ten fields of information that we can use to discover our family history.
 These ten I will discuss below.